PythonDeveloper310/lostOS/README.md

 # lostOS
 My first real operating system using C and Assembly.
-I use cfenollosa/os-tutorial to make this.
+I use github cfenollosa/os-tutorial to make this.
-I added my own commands too.
+I added other commands like ECHO, VER, CLEAR, WHOAMI.

 ## Please read this installation list or else you can't run the system! </br>